-This guide will show you the next steps you can take and how to make a complaint to the regulator…
+This guide will show you the next steps you can take and how to make a data complaint to the regulator…

 Make a complaint to The Information Commissioners Office (ICO)

 You need to return it by post or email with copies of your original request and any correspondence.
-Ensure you include all your interactions with the organisation as this will provide evidence of your complaint.
+Ensure you include all your interactions with the organisation as this will provide evidence of your data request complaint.